-Day 6: Alberobello & Ostuni After breakfast we'll depart for the Ostuni area and one of the oldest masseria set among the ancient Apulian olive groves.
-(What is a Masseria?
-According to Rick Steves, it's a rustic farmhouse found in Southern Italy).
-After a visit of the ancient underground olive oil mill, we'll get to try a taste.
-Continue on to fairytale Ostuni and enjoy lunch with wine at a local restaurant.
-Next we'll head for Alberobello and see the famous Trulli of Alberobello, picturesque cone shaped houses that take you back in time to a traditional countryside lifestyle.
+Day 6: Alberobello & Ostuni After breakfast we'll depart for Masseria Brancati, one of the oldest masseria farmhouses and its ancient underground olive mill, where we'll sample their extra virgin olive oil.
+We'll continue to Ostuni, resting on three hills and offering a fairytale vision of shining whitewashed buldings and enjoy lunch at a local restaurant.
+Later we'll head to Alberobello and see the famous Trulli of Alberobello, picturesque cone shaped houses that take you back in time to a traditional countryside lifestyle.
 Needless to say, Alberobello is a UNESCO world heritage site.
 Dinner with wine at hotel restaurant.
 (B,L,D)